zeek/zeek/script-reference/statements.rst

     variable in a "for" statement).

-.. bro:keyword:: next
+.. zeek:keyword:: next

-    The "next" statement can only appear within a :bro:keyword:`for` or :bro:keyword:`while` loop.
+    The "next" statement can only appear within a :zeek:keyword:`for` or :zeek:keyword:`while` loop.
 It causes execution to skip to the next iteration.

-.. bro:keyword:: print
+.. zeek:keyword:: print

     The "print" statement takes a comma-separated list of one or more expressions.
 Each expression in the list is evaluated and then converted